SystemsApproach/tcpcc/avoidance.rst

 ----------------------

-TCP Vegas—and Vegas-like approaches to avoiding congestion—have been tweaked over time, often in response to different assumptions about the network.
+TCP Vegas—and Vegas-like approaches to avoiding congestion—have been adapted over time, often in response to different assumptions about the network.
 Vegas was never as widely deployed as Reno, so the modifications were often driven more by lab studies than extensive real-world experience, but they have collectively refined and contributed to our understanding avoidance-based algorithms.
-We summarize some of those insights here, but return to the general topic of targeting the congestion control algorithm for specific use cases in Chapter 7.
+We summarize some of those insights here, but return to the general topic of customizing the congestion control algorithm for specific use cases in Chapter 7.

 FAST TCP